Skip to content

 A community generator builds and operates a shared generating facility and distributes monetary credits for excess generation to eligible customers, known as benefitting customers.
 The specifics of the arrangement would be up to the parties themselves.
 For example: a strata corporation is the community generator that operates the shared generating facility, while benefitting customers are the strata unit owners.

-BC Hydro has proposed that shared generating facilities have a net injection limit up to 1 MW, with the limit set according to number and type of benefitting customers, with 24 kW for each residential customer, and 100 kW for each commercial customer.
-Benefitting customers must be BC Hydro customers who have an active BC Hydro account.
+Shared generating facilities have a net injection limit up to 2 MW, with the limit set according to the number and type of benefitting customers, with 24 kW for each residential customer, and 100 kW for each commercial customer.
+Benefitting customers must be BC Hydro customers who have an active BC Hydro account who are not taking service under Rate Schedule 1289 or 2289 and who are not already a benefitting customer of any other shared generating facility.

 How to apply

-BC Hydro is currently developing the process for customers to apply for the service, should the community generation service rate be approved by the B.C.
-Utilities Commission.
+BC Hydro is currently developing the process for customers to apply for the service which will be made available once the rates come into effect.

 Current incentives